davsec-teaching/W26_ECS_160/README.md

 - Using AI to understand concepts, exceptions, or compilation errors is permitted
 - Using AI as a "search engine" is allowed
 - Using any sort of AI-integration in IDEs is not permitted (Copilot, Cursor, etc)
-- Turning in AI-generated code is not permitted
+- Turning in AI-generated code without proper attribution is not permitted

 ### Email policy
 - All questions regarding coursework (homework, exams, quizzes, etc.) should be posted on Piazza